Biblical Counseling Is Discipleship

 “Biblical counseling is the Christian life.” — Andrew Nicholls

-Biblical counseling is the focused endeavor to bring God's Word to bear on the thoughts, emotions, relationships, and struggles of real people in real life.
-It is therefore equal to the task of discipleship in the church, because Christlikeness requires the same focus: not merely "teaching" Jesus' commands, but teaching "how to observe" Jesus' commands.
-Understood properly, biblical counseling and discipleship are two ways of describing the same mission.
+Biblical counseling is the focused, intentional, and relational endeavor to bring God's Word to bear on the thoughts, emotions, relationships, and struggles of real people in real life, for the glory of God and the good of his people.
+The point of this article is simple: that biblical counseling defined this way is quite equal to the task of discipleship in the church, because Christlikeness requires the same focus.

 1. The Wonderful Counselor As Our Model for Discipleship